The-Perl-Cottage-Guild/HOWTO-Windows-GUI-Applications/README.md

 the process indistinguishable from any other program they might purchase, download, and install on their local Windows machine.

-There will likely be scripts and tools in this repository, but
+There will likely be scripts and tools in this repository, but primarily this is an information resource.
+Tools may be placed in additional repositories.

 # Areas of Concern